Developer starts moving dirt northwest of Viewpoint subdivision in Prescott Valley for homes

 Heavy construction equipment has already begun grading for a road extending north from Park View Drive, at least 2-1/2 miles along the western border with nearby Poquito Valley, residents add.

 On Jan.
 13, Arizona Eco Development CEO Jason Gisi cleared up some of the confusion.

 Copperfield Land LLC, a subsidiary of Prescott-based developer Arizona Eco Development, has taken control of a 36-acre parcel north and west of Park View Drive and North Park Crest Lane/North Sunset Ridge/North Rainbow Vista for a future residential subdivision on Yavapai County land.

-This parcel is one small part of the eastern border of a 15,000-acre ranch northwest of Prescott Valley.
 The Town of Prescott Valley has no jurisdiction on the Copperfield Land LLC property and, therefore, won’t be extending water or sewer lines to it, Gisi said.
 Therefore, any homes will use wells and septic tanks.

 Gisi added that a public report written through the Arizona Department of Real Estate won’t be issued on the Copperfield Land LLC parcel until mid-February.
 Therefore, he has no details on pricing for the property and how it will be subdivided.

 In other words, Copperfield Land LLC won’t start selling any of its land until the public report has been issued, per state law.
 Gisi did confirm, though, that the property will eventually be transformed into a gated subdivision with paved roads.